chuyuanliu/heptools/_sources/guide/optional/config_parser.rst.txt

 ``<include>``
 --------------

-``<include>`` allows to merge dictionaries from other config files into the given level and will be parsed under the current context.
+This flag allows to merge dictionaries from other config files into the given level and will be parsed under the current context.
 To include within the same file, ``.`` can be used as path.

 flag
 ^^^^^^